kstenschke/hourscalculator-plugin/README.md

 ================

-Source code of the intellij IDEA "Hours Calculator plugin" This is a plugin for the various intellij IDEs, working in IDEA, PhpStorm, AppCode, etc.
+Source code of the intellij IDEA "Hours Calculator plugin" This is a plugin for the various intellij IDEs, working in Intellij IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, PyCharm CE, AppCode and Android Studio.

 Screenshot